Introducing 100% True Non-Recourse Factoring for Small Trucking Companies

-AUSTIN, Texas, April 17, 2024 /PRNewswire/ -- 1st Commercial Credit, LLC is excited to announce the launch of its new affiliate, Nationwide Commercial Credit, Inc. This Texas-based firm is dedicated to enhancing the financial operations of the trucking industry through advanced cash flow solutions on receivables and fuel advances.
+AUSTIN, Texas, April 17, 2024 /PRNewswire-HISPANIC PR WIRE/-- 1st Commercial Credit, LLC is excited to announce the launch of its new affiliate, Nationwide Commercial Credit, Inc. This Texas-based firm is dedicated to enhancing the financial operations of the trucking industry through advanced cash flow solutions on receivables and fuel advances.
 Nationwide Commercial Credit will provide specialized Non-Recourse White Gloves Factoring and Fuel Advance Services to a diverse range of trucking companies, from individual truck operators to extensive fleets.

 This state-of-the-art financial service offers unmatched non-recourse credit protection against the insolvency of freight brokers and shippers, covering even those non-payment scenarios typically not included in traditional factoring agreements.
 With this service, trucking companies can secure their receivables from bad debt, thereby bolstering their financial health and fostering growth by ensuring consistent cash flow regardless of company size.